Biji-Biji-Initiative/ai-game-backend/tests/external/openai/README.md

-# Openai Integration Tests
+# Real API Tests - Openai

-Tests for integration with openai.
+Tests that use real external APIs for openai functionality.

-## Test Approach
+## Requirements

-- Test the adapter/client for openai
+- Valid API keys in the .env file
-- Test error handling and retries
+- Internet connection
-- Use real API for key scenarios, mocks for edge cases
+- May incur API usage costs